nu-decree/nu-decree.github.io/list.md

-#### CYB 499: Contemporary Developments (3 credits)
+#### CYB499/CS485 Undergraduate Research

+Students are encouraged to gain experience in their chosen field(s) by undertaking educational experiences outside of regular class work by pursuing credit for Individualize Studies.
+Academic credit for this work is offered through University Course Lines that can be offered under the course prefix of the supporting unit in which the experienced is offered.
+Departments may limit the number of credit hours that can be taken in any instance and that can be used towards meeting major or minor requirements.
+Check with your major or minor department for its policy.

 *Offered Fall 2022*

 Description: Examines recent trends and investigations in a selected area.
 Letter grade only.
-May be repeated up to a maximum of 6 units.

 > VICEROY DECREE Virtual Institute Students will focus their research  into those determined by the VICEROY special interest areas.